vanshita-tilwani/stock-wise-app/res/README.txt

 -- Enter the name of the portfolio to wish the strategy must be applied -- Enter the name of the strategy to be applied
 -- The application will apply the specified strategy on the portfolio.

+17. Create Dollar Cost Averaging Portfolio
+-- The program starts by displaying a menu option.
+-- To create this type of portfolio, user must input 17 -- Enter the name of the portfolio.
+-- Enter the name of the strategy that you wish to create.
+-- Enter the principal amount for the strategy.
+-- The program prompts to Enter the number of stocks you wish to purchase -- Input Stock symbol and weight for each stock
+-- Enter the start date of the transaction (in YYYY-MM-DD format) -- The program displays a option to select if user wishes to enter end date(select y/n) -- If y : then the application prompt for end date else if it does not.
+-- Enter the recurring frequency of the strategy (in days) -- Enter the commission fee for the strategy
+-- The strategy will be successfully created.